Award Winning Specialist Clinic

 Ganglion cysts usually form near the joints in the wrist or hand, but can also be found in the feet or ankle areas.
 They tend to develop along a tendon sheath near a joint and are more common in women than men.
 It is not known what causes these benign cysts.

 These cysts are usually filled with skin debris, body oils, hair and other matter and appear near the top part of the buttocks.
 They can develop when loose hair becomes embedded in the skin.
 Pilonidal cysts are more commonly found in men rather than women.

 Chronic infections in these cysts might increase the risk of a type of skin cancer called squamous cell carcinoma.

-Ovarian cysts often form when the follicle that normally releases an egg doesn’t open, causing a build up of fluid to form a cyst.
+Ovarian cysts often form when the follicle that normally releases an egg doesn’t open, causing a build-up of fluid to form a cyst.
 Ovarian cysts can also develop if the follicle releases the egg and doesn’t close properly, therefore collecting fluid.
 Most ovarian cysts occur naturally and go away in a few months without needing any treatment.
 An ovarian cyst usually only causes symptoms if it splits (ruptures), is very large or blocks the blood supply to the ovaries.
 If this happens, seek urgent medical advice.

 Ovarian cysts occur most often in people who are still menstruating.
 Ovarian cysts are associated with an increased risk of cancer when they occur after menopause.

 A Baker’s cyst, also known as a popliteal cyst, is a fluid-filled cyst that forms at the back of the knee.
-Injury or arthritis are common causes of this type of cysts.
+Injury or arthritis are common causes of this type of cyst.
 This can limit mobility and cause pain.